Juan-Jones/blog-template/src/content/blog/what-is-freelancing.md

 ### How to Start a Freelancing Career

 Embarking on a freelancing journey is a wonderful step toward independence.
 Start by contemplating your skills and passions—what truly drives you?
 Craft a portfolio that speaks to your strengths, even if it’s just personal work for now.
 Explore freelance platforms where clients seek talent like yours.
 Reach out to your circle and share your new path.
 It may take time, but with patience and persistence, you’ll find the freedom and fulfillment that freelancing offers.
-Explore our article on [how to start freelancing](how-to-start-freelancing) for more details.
+Explore our article on [how to start freelancing](/blog/how-to-start-freelancing) for more details.

 ### Benefits of Freelancing

 Freelancing comes with numerous advantages, making it an attractive option for individuals across different industries.

 - Flexibility: Freelancers have the freedom to design their workdays.
-Whether you’re an early riser or a night owl, you can choose to work when you’re most productive.
+Whether you’re an early riser or a night owl, you can gchoose to work when you’re most productive.
 - Variety: Freelancers often work with multiple clients, exposing them to diverse industries and projects.
 This variety keeps the work dynamic and helps develop a wide range of skills.
 - Control Over Earning: Unlike salaried employees with fixed incomes, freelancers can set their rates and take on additional projects to increase their earnings.
 - Skill Development: By working on different projects and with various clients, freelancers continually learn and improve their skills, staying competitive in their fields.